 5. Sleep with a clean t-shirt that fully covers your tattoo.
 Change your shirt in the morning and wear only CLEAN clothing that touches your tattoo.
 Most importantly, don't let your new tattoo touch sheets, inside of jackets, cloth towels, etc. Basically, keep your tattoo as clean as possible.

-6. After the first 3-4 days of dry healing you can use a non-scented lotion after you wash your tattoo.
+6. After the first 3-4 days of dry healing you can (not required) use a non-scented lotion after you wash your tattoo.
 Eucerin is a great brand available at drug stores.
 Be sure your tattoo has begun to peel before using lotion as lotion is not meant for wound care.

 7. While the tattoo is healing avoid going into large bodies of water (pool, ocean, hot tubs, etc.), the gym or activities that lead to excessive amounts of sweating, and exposure to the sun for the first two weeks.
 This could damage the tattoo in the healing process.
 Showers are fine as long as they are quick and not overly hot.